Constitution

 6. Consider the issues within our profession that impact the Department.

-Members of the Department shall consist of T/TT and FERPing faculty as well as full-time lecturers.
+Members of the Department shall consist of T/TT, adjunct, FERPing faculty, lecturer-faculty and staff.
 Full-time Faculty of the Department shall be T/TT faculty.
 In-Residence Faculty shall be Full-time Faculty not on leave and in-residence FERPing faculty.
 All In-Residence Faculty except the Chair shall serve on at least three department committees.
-All full-time and part-time lecturers are encouraged to volunteer services on all the committees except RTP.
+All full-time and part-time lecturer-faculty are encouraged to volunteer services on all the committees except RTP.

 For voting, all In-Residence Faculty shall have 1 full vote.
-Part-time faculty/lecturers will have a prorated time-base vote.
+Lecturer-faculty and staff may participate in the election of the department chair and will have a prorated time-base vote.
 Any In-Residence Faculty can call for a written ballot to be distributed to all members.

 Academic Senate Policy: F11-145